-Its history uniquely reflects the development of that section of the city from Colonial days to the present.
-Brooks Mansion is a fine example of Greek Revival architecture built in the late 1830s when the enthusiasm for Greek Revival our first truly national artistic style was at its height.
+The grounds of Brooks Mansion uniquely reflects the history of the development of Brookland, from Colonial days to the present.
+Brooks Mansion is a fine example of Greek Revival architecture, built in the late 1830s, when the enthusiasm for Greek Revival was at its height.
 The purity of its Greek Revival design is unusual in Washington.
 Here, despite the presence of such extraordinarily fine Greek Revival monumental public buildings as the U.S. Treasury and the U.S. Patent Office, residential architecture remained strongly under the influence of the federal tradition.

 Added to National Register: July 17, 1975